Trading Off Privacy, Utility and Efficiency in Federated Learning: A Unified Federated Learning Framework

-Below, we introduce some representative privacy attacks (see \pref{tab: attacking_mechanisms_illustration}) that fall under the family of Bayesian Inference Attack.

-\paragraph{Privacy Attacks in HFL} The following attacking mechanisms proposed for HFL fit into the Bayesian inference attack framework introduced in \pref{eq: optimizaiton}: \begin{itemize} \item Deep Gradient Leakage (DLG)~\cite{zhu2020deep}: $\text{H}(d)$ is constant; $\text{I}(w|d)$ represents the Gaussian distribution. \item Inverting Gradients~\cite{geiping2020inverting}: $\text{H}(d)$ is the {\text{TV}} loss of the data, denoted as ${\text{TV}}(d)$; $\text{I}(w|d)$ corresponds to the cosine similarity. \item Improved DLG~\cite{zhao2020idlg}): $\text{H}(d)$ is the prior with the label information of the data, denoted as $\text{Label}(d)$; $\text{I}(w|d)$ corresponds to the closeness between the estimated gradient and the observed gradient. \item GradInversion~\cite{yin2021see}: $\text{H}(d)$ is the group consistency of estimated data to the training process of Gradient inversion attack, denoted as $\text{Group}(d)$; $\text{I}(w|d)$ corresponds to the Gaussian distribution. \end{itemize}
+\paragraph{Privacy Attacks in HFL} The following attacking mechanisms proposed for HFL fit into the Bayesian inference attack framework formulated in \pref{eq: optimizaiton}.
+These attacks infer private data $d$ through maximizing the similarity between the observed gradient $g$ and the estimated gradient $\nabla_w \calL(d,w)$ with different prior on $d$ ($w$ here corresponds to $\theta_k^{\calD}$ in the left panel of Figure \ref{fig:fl_proc}). \begin{itemize} \item Deep Gradient Leakage (DLG)~\cite{zhu2019dlg}: $\text{H}(d)$ is constant; $\text{I}(w|d)$ is the negative $\ell_2$ distance between the observed gradient $g$ and the estimated gradient $\nabla_w \calL(d,w)$. \item Inverting Gradients~\cite{geiping2020inverting}: $\text{H}(d)$ is the {\text{TV}} loss of estimated data, denoted as ${\text{TV}}(d)$; $\text{I}(w|d)$ corresponds to the cosine similarity between the observed gradient $g$ and the estimated gradient $\nabla_w \calL(d,w)$. \item Improved DLG~\cite{zhao2020idlg}): $\text{H}(d)$ is the prior with the label information of $d$, denoted as $\text{Label}(d)$; $\text{I}(w|d)$ corresponds to the negative $\ell_2$ distance between the observed gradient $g$ and the estimated gradient $\nabla_w \calL(d,w)$. \item GradInversion~\cite{yin2021see}: $\text{H}(d)$ is the group consistency of estimated data, denoted as $\text{Group}(d)$; $\text{I}(w|d)$ corresponds to the negative $\ell_2$ distance between the observed gradient $g$ and the estimated gradient $\nabla_w \calL(d,w)$. \end{itemize}